arukanoido/promod/index.md

 When you target a player or a vehicle, you will see a red triangle indicating that they can be followed.
 Pressing `Left Mouse Button` will attach the camera to them, so that as they move, the camera moves.
 While in follow mode, you can't move the camera with WASD, only look around.
 Pressing `Left Mouse Button` again will toggle the mode off.

 ### Spectate camera
 When you target a player, pressing `Right Mouse Button` will open a small window in the bottom left, showing that player's viewpoint.
-Pressing `R` will toggle the window size to be larger or smaller.
-Pressing `T` will replace the main view with the player's viewpoint entirely. `Right Mouse Button` will toggle the mode on and off.
+Pressing `Q` will toggle the window size to be larger or smaller.
+Pressing `E` will replace the main view with the player's viewpoint entirely. `Right Mouse Button` will toggle the mode on and off.

 <a href="http://www.fissureentertainment.com/devilsd/UnrealEngine/SWCMod/Images/CastingFeatureOverview.png" target="_blank">![overview](https://i.imgur.com/1l1tuGh.png)</a>